-To improve performance in any endeavour…like growing a business, strengthening a team or even getting fitter…step #1 is to engage in high-powered strategic thinking and planning.
-Why?
-Strategic thinking and planning is the starting point for success in all areas of your life.
+To improve performance in any endeavour…like growing a business, strengthening a team or even getting fitter…a key step is to engage in high-powered strategic planning.
+Indeed, a central component of the strategic high performance methodology is a good strategy, as illustrated here:

 And here’s something else that’s really important.
 Get better at strategic planning and your performance will improve even further.
 Yes, it’s true.
 Better strategic planning equals better performance.